"Small changes to planning policy can unlock transformative economic benefits at zero cost to the government."

 Without it, the UK’s digital economy simply cannot function.

-Outdated planning rules are holding back the UK’s digital future
+Planning rules are holding back the UK’s digital future

 Despite its importance, the ability to invest in, build, maintain and upgrade this mobile network infrastructure is being held back by planning rules not fit for 5G.
-These outdated regulations slow down deployment, restrict upgrades and ultimately limit the quality and reach of mobile connectivity across the UK.
+These regulations slow down deployment, restrict upgrades and ultimately limit the quality and reach of mobile connectivity across the UK.

 Government consultations on planning reform are welcome, but fast and effective implementation is needed.